pandaero/42_Core_Inception/notes.md

 ```
 /etc/init.d/networking restart
 ```

+##### Package Manager
 The package manager APK must be configured before being able to install packages.
-We are interested in the `make`, `docker`, `docker-compose`, and potentially other packages.
-We edit `/etc/apk/repositories` and add:
+Again, `setup-alpine` should have configured this, though not the specific version mirrors.
+We are interested in the `nano`, `make`, `docker`, `docker-compose`, and potentially other packages.
+We can edit `/etc/apk/repositories` and add mirrors:
 ```
 http://dl-cdn.alpinelinux.org/alpine/v3.16/main
 http://dl-cdn.alpinelinux.org/alpine/v3.16/community